 The Family Education Right and Privacy Act (FERPA) prevents us from releasing your information to anyone other than yourself without your authorization.
 This includes how much you owe on your housing account.

-You may authorize HFS to release information about your housing account (e.g., to your parents/guardians) by supplying their names on your HFS student profile.
+You may authorize HFS to release information about your housing account (e.g., to your parents/guardians) by supplying their names on your Student Personal Services page.

 Consider renters insurance